 Targets in Flight

-The Naval Research Laboratory's (NRL) Space Science Division in Washington, DC led the development of the Synthetic Scene Generation Model (SSGM) for the Strategic Defense Strategic Defense Initiative Office (SDIO) starting in the late 1980s.
-CPI joined NRL's SSGM team in 1994 and has played a leading role in designing and developing SSGM as part of the Battlespace Environment and Signatures Toolkit (BEST), an effort sponsored by the Missile Defense Agency (MDA).
+The Naval Research Laboratory's (NRL) Space Science Division in Washington, DC led the development of the Synthetic Scene Generation Model (SSGM) for the Strategic Defense Strategic Defense Initiative Office (SDIO), now the Missile Defense Agency (MDA), starting in the late 1980s.
+CPI joined NRL's SSGM team in 1994 and has been involved in multiple aspects of the SSGM program, including user support and most recently the porting of SSGM from IRIX to Linux.

 SSGM is a high-fidelity physics-based model that is used to predict the ability of various electro-optical sensors and advanced surveillance systems to observe the spectral radiance emitted by targets in flight, such as ballistic missiles and their exhaust plumes, as well as the background spectral radiance from the surrounding atmospheric environment, from radio frequency (RF) to visible wavelengths.
 SSGM aids users in simulating a battlefield environment in which ballistic missiles are detected, acquired, tracked, and engaged.
-SSGM integrates data bases and validated phenomenology models into a common software framework to provide a traceable standard for generating complex optical signature information.
+SSGM integrates databases and validated phenomenology models into a common software framework to provide a traceable standard for generating complex optical signature information.
 This signature information is then used in the design, simulation, and tests of sensor and system performance.
 It is also used to perform R&D analyses, to support system acquisition, and to provide a common phenomenology basis for various studies associated with missile defense.
-SSGM is being incorporated as one component in BEST, a larger single software application that is designed to meet the broad needs of the missile defense community to include: analysts, force-on-force simulations, and HWIL facilities.
-CPI has had the responsibility for integrating SSGM into BEST, and currently provides support to the SSGM/ BEST programs in the areas of user support, systems requirements, analysis, and testing.